mcormier/tallyman/README.md

 ![Cindy with a twist] (http://mcormier.github.com/tallyman/images/Cindy2.gif )

+So this begs the question as to how the data got changed in the first place.
+Obviously the change was not intentional.
+Most likely it is a side effect of giving paying gym owners higher admin privileges to edit workout names which unintentionally allowed someone to accidently modify workouts globally.
+Worst case is that someone found a bug in the web application and maliciously changed the data through a security hole.

 There has been a slow change in the tech industry to make users data available to them and not keep it locked in to the website.

 Google has a [data liberation](http://www.dataliberation.org/) website.

 [App.net](https://join.app.net/) is a reaction to twitter changing their API rules.
 One of their core values is "You own your content".